-We research the population and evolutionary dynamics of host-pathogen interactions using computational and mathematical models.
-We collaborate closely with experimental immunologists and epidemiologists.
-Our work involves three overlapping themes:
+We study the population and evolutionary dynamics of host-pathogen interactions using computational and mathematical models.

-A host's primary means of protection to pathogens like influenza is through antibodies, which themselves evolve rapidly by natural selection as B cell receptors.
+A host's primary means of protection to pathogens such as influenza and SARS-CoV-2 is through antibodies, which themselves evolve rapidly by natural selection as B cell receptors.
 Understanding the dynamics of antibody repertoires is thus key to understanding much pathogen evolution and variation in susceptibility between people.
 B cells are also a unique example of evolved evolvability that have received relatively little attention from evolutionary biologists.
 We are investigating the evolutionary dynamics of primary B cell responses to quantify the contributions of chance, competition, and evolutionary constraints on the primary immune response.
-We are also investigating secondary responses to measure the strength of competition between pre-existing and new responses.
-This competition between memory and naïve responses underpins a phenomenon known as "original antigenic sin" or possibly "immune imprinting" in influenza, and potentially influences susceptibility.
-We are investigating the evolution of the antibody response by fitting longitudinal models to individuals and birth year cohorts over time, and also by analyzing serology.
+We are also investigating secondary responses to measure the strength of competition between pre-existing and new responses (phenomena known as "original antigenic sin" or "immune imprinting").
+Our models link these within-host dynamics to infection risk in individuals, age groups, and populations.Relevant papers: